Fresh Water from the Global Oceanic Conveyor Belt.

 Naturally pure water sourced 3,000 feet below the ocean surface.
 Rich in electrolytes: Potassium, Magnesium, Chloride, Calcium, and Sodium for deep hydration.
 All natural with nothing added.
 Pure and renewable ionically charged deep ocean water.

-This is the cleanest water on the planet with minerals naturally added as it travels through the oceans, perfectly pH balanced for human consumption.
+This is the cleanest water on the planet with minerals naturally added as it travels through the oceans, perfectly pH balanced for the wine yeast to thrive for the best wine.